bitovi/academy/src/canjs/1-setup/setup.md

-@page canjs-training/setup-canjs Setup CanJS
+@page learn-canjs/setup-canjs Setup CanJS
-@parent canjs-training 1
+@parent learn-canjs 1

 @description Learn to setup a basic CanJS application using StealJS as the module loader.